Evaluation access for regulated & quality-critical systems

 Standard brokers move MQTT messages.

 Free to evaluate.
 No cloud dependency.
-No vendor lock-in. · contact@trailmq.com
+Commercial license required for production use. · contact@trailmq.com